 Pending and threatened infringement actions

-After the 31st December 2020, UK courts will no longer form part of the network of EU courts.
+Since 1st January 2021, UK courts no longer form part of the network of EU courts.
 In view of this, any pending and threatened EU infringement actions are being reviewed.
-While UK courts can preside over proceedings pending until the 31st December 2020, following this date they will no longer have the authority to deliberate on infringement of EUTMs or cancel EUTM registrations.
+While UK courts could preside over proceedings pending until the 31st December 2020, now that this date has passed they no longer have the authority to deliberate on infringement of EUTMs or cancel EUTM registrations.

 How can we help?